noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 Letting out a smile filled with happiness, Anima’s beast ears happily twitched.
 As she looked as cute as a spoiled puppy, I continued stroking Anima’s head for a while.
-At first, I was confused with all that stuff being a master and having subordinates ...
-But even after all those stuff, Anima, Eta and Theta...
+At first, I was confused with all that stuff being a master and having subordinates ...But even after all those stuff, Anima, Eta and Theta...
 Before I knew it, I think all of them—have really become someone important to me.